GPUOpen-LibrariesAndSDKs/AMF/amf/doc/AMF_VQ_Enhancer_API.md

 `AMF_MEMORY_DX11`

 **Description:**
 Specifies the memory type of output surfaces (surfaces are allocated internally by the VQ Enhancer component).
-The ouput surface type can be different from input surface and this enables sharing a resource with another API using interop.
+The output surface type can be different from input surface and this enables sharing a resource with another API using interop.
 For example, DX11 output can be interoped to OCL, processed in OCL and output will be DX11.

 ---